Get to know

 Andrew Huberman, Ph.D., is a neuroscientist and tenured professor in the department of neurobiology, and by courtesy, psychiatry and behavioral sciences at Stanford School of Medicine.
 He has made numerous significant contributions to the fields of brain development, brain function and neural plasticity, which is the ability of our nervous system to rewire and learn new behaviors, skills and cognitive functioning.

-Alongside hosting the Huberman Lab podcast, Andrew Huberman is the co-founder of Scicomm Media, and actively invests in and advises a handful of businesses.
+Alongside hosting the Huberman Lab podcast, Andrew Huberman is the co-founder of Scicomm Media, and invests in and advises a handful of businesses.
 Read full disclosures.

 Frequently Asked Questions